ewaldmire/ascender/docs/auth/oauth.md

 ## Introduction
-OAuth2 is the Ascender means of token-based authentication.
+OAuth2 is the climber means of token-based authentication.
 Users will be able to manage OAuth2 tokens as well as applications, a server-side representation of API clients used to generate tokens.
 With OAuth2, a user can authenticate by passing a token as part of the HTTP authentication header.
 The token can be scoped to have more restrictive permissions on top of